milindex/milinds.dev/README.md

 ### Portfolio Website

-Hi, my name is Milind and I’ve created a repository for a portfolio website.
+Hi, my name is Milind and I’ve created this repository for my portfolio website.
 It features multiple pages, a contact form with custom validation connected to Firebase, and even a dark mode option.

 ### Requirements

 - Node.js 14+ and npm

 ### Getting started